1 9 5 1 – 1 9 7 1 (USA)

 The series originally aired in a half-hour format on NBC.
 Despite an outstanding first year, in which the show was ranked fourth in the Nielsens and won two Emmy Awards, the series’ ratings toppled in its second season.

-When NBC cancelled the show, it was immediately picked up by CBS, and The Red Skelton Show became a Tuesday night staple from 1954 to 1970, garnering a total of 16 Emmy nominations.
+When NBC cancelled the show, it was immediately picked up by CBS, and The Red Skelton Show – also aired as The Red Skelton Hour – became a Tuesday night staple from 1954 to 1970, garnering a total of 16 Emmy nominations.

 Each show began with Skelton performing a monologue based on topical material, followed by a musical interlude.
 Next would follow a series of blackout sketches featuring one or more of his characters.